AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 When interfacing Ada and C, the rules of parameter passing are a bit different with regards to what's a reference and what's a copy.
-Scalar types and pointers are passed by value, record and arrays are always passed by reference (recall that in pure Ada, this may vary from the size of the object).
-However, there may be cases where the C interface also pass values and not pointers to objects.
+Scalar types and pointers are passed by value, record and arrays are always passed by reference (recall that, in pure Ada, this may vary from the size of the object).
+However, there may be cases where the C interface also passes values and not pointers to objects.
 Here's a slightly modified version of a previous example to illustrate this point: